Who Is Involved

 FREELANCE

-Suzy has convened the Funders Community of Practice as well helping across other areas of the development phase.
+Suzy convened the Funders Community of Practice as well helping across other areas of the development phase.
 More about Suzy.

 • Mhairi Reid